professoroak1/VTIL-Docs/instruction-set/instructions/xor.md

 ---
-description: XORs a register or immediate value to a register.
+description: XORs a register or immediate value on a register.
 ---